Cyber-E-J/Cyber-E-J/README.md

 Hi!
 I'm Ej.

-I am now a first year PhD Student at LTL, University of Cambridge
+I am now a first year PhD Student at LTL, University of Cambridge.

-I did my bachelor in Zhejiang University majoring Computer Science, also a member of the [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/).

 I'm interested is in computational linguistics and particularly cross-lingual topics.
 I'm also open to explore LLM & HCI topics, and computational social science.
 I am a wanna-be polyglot.